serenity-is/docs/tutorials/movies/01-creating-movie-table.md

 # Creating Movie Table

 To store a list of movies, we'll need a `Movie` table.
-While you could create this table using traditional SQL Management Studio methods, we prefer to create it as a *migration* using *Fluent Migrator*.
+While you could create this table manually in SQL Server Management Studio, we prefer to create it as a *migration* using *Fluent Migrator*.
 Fluent Migrator is a .NET migration framework, similar to Ruby on Rails Migrations.
 Migrations provide a structured approach to modifying your database schema, eliminating the need for manual execution of numerous SQL scripts by each developer involved.
 Migrations effectively address the challenge of evolving a database schema across multiple databases, such as the developer's local database, the test database, and the production database.
 Database schema changes are described in C# classes that can be version-controlled.
 For more information, visit [FluentMigrator on GitHub](https://github.com/schambers/fluentmigrator).

-> Please Note: While we use FluentMigrator in our examples, it's important to clarify that Serenity does not have a direct dependency on migrations.
+> Note: While we use FluentMigrator in our examples, it's important to clarify that Serenity does not have a direct dependency on migrations.
 You are not obligated to use migrations.
 Serenity functions without them.
 If you prefer, you can manually create tables in SQL Management Studio or work with an existing database.

 <video alt="Creating Movie Table Animation" controls>
   <source src="img/01-creating-movie-table.mp4" type="video/mp4">